thenoursehorse/risb/docs/install.md

 maintainers.

-A container can be set up using [Compose](https://docs.docker.com/compose/), with the YAML file [docker-compose.yml].
+A container can be set up using [Compose](https://docs.docker.com/compose/), with the YAML file `docker-compose.yml`.
 This uses the [official TRIQS docker image](https://hub.docker.com/r/flatironinstitute/triqs).

-There is a complete container setup includeing TRIQS, dft-tools, cthyb, risb, kint, embedding_ed and a Jupyter notebook with this compose file [docker-compose.yml](https://github.com/thenoursehorse/docker/blob/main/risb_all/docker-compose.yml).
+There is a complete container setup including TRIQS, risb, kint, embedding_ed and a Jupyter notebook with this compose file [docker-compose.yml](https://github.com/thenoursehorse/docker/blob/main/risb_all/docker-compose.yml).
-THe file has to be edited where the comments suggest.
+The file has to be edited where the comments suggest.

 For any private repos, a very insecure way to get Compose to be able to clone them is to create an